Talada-Gowtham/Spell-Checker-and-Suggestion-App/README.md

 The **Spell Checker and Suggestion App** is a Python application designed to assist users in verifying the spelling of words and discovering possible correct alternatives.

-The application utilizes **N-Grams** and **Ranking Algorithms** to generate, rank, and refine spelling suggestions.
-Users can further provide ratings and feedback, helping evaluate the quality of generated suggestions.

 ---

 ## 🚀 Features